Mljet National Park with saltwater lakes surrounded by pine forest

 Getting Around

-The island is best explored by car, bicycle, or on foot, especially within the national park.
+The island is best explored by bicycle, on foot or by scooter, especially inside the national park where bikes can be hired near the lakes.

 Powered by GetYourGuide

-Explore Mljet's saltwater lakes, ancient monastery and lush national park with boat tours and guided nature walks.
+Explore Mljet's saltwater lakes, the 12th-century monastery and the national park with boat tours and guided nature walks.